greeny21982/fsu-cybersecurity-projects/README.md

 **IMPORTANT:** All tools and techniques demonstrated in this repository are for educational purposes only.
 These projects were conducted in controlled, authorized environments as part of academic coursework.

 **Ethical Guidelines:**
-- All penetration testing was performed on authorized systems only
 - No unauthorized access was attempted or gained
 - All activities comply with FSU's academic integrity policies
 - Tools should only be used for legitimate security testing with proper authorization